Lakshmishreya-Bapatuyeruguti/git-practical-exam-lakshmishreya/README.md

-# git-practical assignment of Git and Gitflow course LMS -lakshmishreya
+# Git practical assignment of Git and Gitflow course LMS
+### Lakshmishreya Bapatuyeruguti- Blockchain Trainee
 <br>
 Create one repository for practical and provide the link of it for review.